cmsflash/cmsflash.github.io/index.md

 **Factorized Attention** at *SenseTime*

 - Sep.
 2018 - Nov.
 2018.
+- *Supervised by Dr. Yi Shuai, Vice Director of Research, SenseTime*
-- Proposed factorized attention, which reduced the memory and computational complexities of the self-attention mechanism from quadratic to linear and is applicable to computer vision, NLP, and speech analysis.
+- Proposed *factorized attention*, which reduced the memory and computational complexities of the self-attention mechanism from quadratic to linear and is applicable to computer vision, NLP, and speech analysis.
 - Achieved new states-of-the-art on object detection (43.1 over 41.8 in AP on MS-COCO 2017) and stereo depth estimation (0.477 over 1.09 in EPE on Scene Flow) and significant improvement on instance seg-mentation (37.9 over 36.6 in AP on MS-COCO 2017).
 - Submitted a first-author [paper](#preprint) to a top-tier conference.

 **Project on Stereo Depth Estimation** at *SenseTime*

 - May 2018 - Aug.
 2018.
+- *Supervised by Dr. Yi Shuai, Vice Director of Research, SenseTime*
 - Developed a stereo depth estimator based on PSMNet with improved training procedures.
 - Achieved 2x reduction in error rate (EPE) over the previous state-of-the-art on the Scene Flow dataset.
 - Primary contributor.